 Wages are paid according to job classification.
-Job classification is determined by looking at various regional and local market data for positions that have identical or similar job responsibilities.
+County Administration determines the pay grade level and classification of any new or vacant position, or a current position or groups of positions requiring adjustment, based on duties, job factors, the essential requirements of the position and local and regional market data.
 Each wage grade has a range (minimum and maximum), with incremental steps in between.
 When new employees are hired, previous direct experience may be factored in to determine where the employee falls within the wage range for their hired position.